Spectral stability of monotone traveling fronts for reaction diffusion-degenerate Nagumo equations: Introduction

 The reaction function $f : \R \to \R$ is supposed to be smooth enough and to have two stable equilibria at $u=0, u=1$, and one unstable equilibrium point at $u = \alpha \in (0,1)$, that is,

 for a certain $\alpha \in (0,1)$.
 A well-known example is the widely used cubic polynomial

 with $\alpha \in (0,1)$.

-Scalar reaction-diffusion equations with a bistable reaction function appear in many different contexts and the nomenclature is not uniform.
-It is known as the bistable reaction-diffusion equation \cite{FiM77}, the Nagumo equation in neurophysiological modeling \cite{McKe70,NAY62}, the real Ginzburg--Landau for the variational description of phase transitions \cite{MeSc04a}, the parabolic Allen-Cahn equation \cite{AlCa79}, as well as the Chafee-Infante equation \cite{ChIn74b}.
-For simplicity, in this work we call it the \emph{Nagumo reaction diffusion equation}.
-In terms of continuous models of the spread of biological populations, reaction functions of Nagumo type often describe kinetics exhibiting positive growth rate for population densities over a threshold value ($u > \alpha$), and decay for densities below such value ($u < \alpha$).
-The former is often described as the \textit{Allee effect}, in which aggregation can improve the survival rate of individuals, resulting in the correlation of population density and its growth rate (cf. Murray \cite{MurI3ed}).
-The function $f$, which underlies two competing stable states, $u=0$ and $u=1$, can also be interpreted as the derivative of a double-well potential, $F(u) = - \int^u f(s) \, ds$, $F(0) = 0$, with wells centered at those states (see Figure \ref{figcubicf}).
-This interpretation is the fundamental idea behind the parabolic Allen-Cahn equation as a model for the motion of phase boundaries in alloys \cite{AlCa79}.
+Scalar reaction-diffusion equations with a bistable reaction function appear in different contexts (see, e.g., \cite{FiM77,MeSc04a,AlCa79,McKe70,NAY62} and the many references therein).
+Following McKean \cite{McKe70} and for simplicity in the nomeclature, in this work we call it the \emph{Nagumo reaction diffusion equation}.
+In terms of continuous models of the spread of biological populations, for example, reaction functions of Nagumo type often describe kinetics exhibiting positive growth rate for population densities over a threshold value ($u > \alpha$), and decay for densities below such value ($u < \alpha$).
+The former is often described as the \textit{Allee effect} \cite{MurI3ed}.
+The function $f$, which underlies two competing stable states, $u=0$ and $u=1$, can also be interpreted as the derivative of a double-well potential, $F(u) = - \int^u f(s) \, ds$, $F(0) = 0$, with wells centered at those states.